Remaining stages - 5 February 2018

 Shadow Business Secretary, Rebecca Long-Bailey, responded on behalf of the Opposition.

-The Bill passed Second Reading without a division and will now be considered by a Public Bill Committee.
+The Bill passed Second Reading without a division.

 The Smart Meters Bill 2017-19